What is an Energy Performance Certificate (EPC)?

 Related Services

-How do I get a new EPC?
+How Do I Get a New EPC?

-Interactive EPC image
+Interactive EPC Image

 Understanding Commercial Energy Performance Certificates (EPCs) can be challenging.
 Knowing the key aspects such as EPC ratings, grades, and validity periods is crucial.
 To help you better understand these terms and their relevance to your commercial property, please refer to our interactive image below for a detailed breakdown.

-Where do I find an Existing EPC?
+Where Go I Find an Existing EPC?

 You can find your existing EPCs by visiting the links below.
 For users in England, Wales, and Northern Ireland, please use the link provided.
 For users in Scotland, please use the separate link.
 Simply follow the instructions on the respective pages to locate your EPCs.